wknudson/startup/notes.md

 Basic setup of my styles sheet.
 Making sure flex is there and media aswell.
 Added a hover function and somewhat copied the styles over to my other pages.

+Adding accordion button is much harder than i thought it would be.
+I was able to create buttons for each of the sidebar headers.

 ```styles
 body {
     display: flex;